 - The General Surgery Certifying Examination (CE) is the last step toward board certification in general surgery.
 It is an oral exam consisting of 3 consecutive 30-minute sessions, each conducted by a team of two examiners.

 - The CE's purpose is to evaluate a candidate's clinical skills in organizing the diagnostic evaluation of common surgical problems and determining appropriate therapy.
 Emphasis is placed on candidates' ability to use their knowledge and training to safely, effectively and promptly manage a broad range of clinical problems.

 - The CE is designed to assess a candidate's surgical judgment, clinical reasoning skills and problem-solving ability.
 Technical details of operations may also be evaluated, as well as issues related to a candidate's ethical and humanistic qualities.

-- The exam's contents are copyrighted and may not be reproduced or disclosed in any manner.
+- The contents of the CE are copyrighted and may not be reproduced or disclosed in any manner.

 Exam Sites and Selection

 - The CE is held 5 times per academic year in major U.S. cities.
 CE dates and sites for the next academic year are posted on this website in late spring.
 Once CE sites are posted, eligible candidates should select a site as soon as possible, and must select a site by Sept.
 1.

 - Failure to select a site is considered a lost opportunity.
 See Site Assignments for more on the site selection process.
 Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.

 All candidates are offered no more than one opportunity per academic year in each year of admissibility to take the CE.
 If you fail to select a CE site, or opt not to take the CE in a given year, it is a lost opportunity.
 See below for more on exam opportunities and admissibility.